CatarinaCosta02/IES_103696/lab3/README.md

 In this exercise folder there are some pictures of the results given by those methods.

+# 3.3 Wrapping-up and integrating concepts

+## a) Work with a persistent database of quotes4.

+To complete this exercise, we adapted the exercise 4 from de lab2 and used the https://www.sourcecodeexamples.net/2021/08/spring-boot-project-with-controller.html to come closer to the privious exercise.

+## b)Separate the “boundary” of the problem (@RestController) from the repository, by addingan intermediary @Service component, like in this example.
+The RestController provides the wiring for HTTP but requires the Service to answer all requests; the Service holds the business logic and interacts with the Repository(or other components) as needed.

+### Notes:

+@Table(name = "..."): associates an entity with a table

+@ManyToOne(...): indicates a 1-to-many relationship

+### API layer:

+Presents the application's features and data to the users

+### Bussiness Layer:

+Contains the business logic that drives the application's functionalities.

+### Presistence Logic:

+This layer interacts with the database so can save and restore the application data

 # Review questions

 ## A) Explain the differences between the RestController and Controller components used in different parts of this lab.